-- Reactivation of the hepatitis B and Epstein Bar virus if you have ever been exposed to the virus which can affect your liver function and cause liver failure, and very rarely be life-threatening
+- Reactivation of hepatitis B or Epstein Barr virus if you have ever been exposed to the virus which can cause liver failure and be life-threatening.

 - Tumor lysis syndrome: This drug may act on the cancer cells very quickly.
 This may affect how your kidneys work.